acsdeveloper/agile-cyber-solutions-gateway-koyn-for-woocommerce/README.md

 Enable logging in the plugin settings to debug API requests and webhooks.
 Logs appear in **WooCommerce > Status > Logs**.

+## External Services

+This plugin connects to a 3rd party external service (Koyn Payment Gateway) to process payments.

+**Service**: Koyn Payment Gateway
+**Usage**: To initialize payment sessions and redirect users for secure payment.
+**Data Sent**:
+- Order Amount and Currency
+- Order ID
+- Customer Name, Email, and Phone
+- Return and Webhook URLs
+**Privacy Policy**: https://koynupi.link/ (Available via popup on the website)
+**Terms of Service**: https://koynupi.link/ (Available via popup on the website)